 In those with nerve injuries and reduced sensations, the desire/urge to pass stool may not be appreciated consciously leading to enlargement (dilatation) of the large bowel/rectum and accumulation of stools (called megarectum/megacolon).

 Mechanical obstruction to the passage of stools

 It is important to rule out a local partial (stenosis) or complete obstruction (stricture and stenosis) which prevents stools from passing out.
 Such cases usually present with almost sudden and complete constipation and a feeling of stools getting stuck.
 This happens due to inflammation and scarring following injury, ulcers, infections (like STD, TB), instrumentation/surgery/radiation.
 A tumor or cancerous growth is a cause to be explored in elderly patients presenting with sudden constipation, accompanied by weight loss, and blood loss in stools or presence of paleness/anemia.
 Sometimes a hard piece of stool (fecal impaction) may cause obstruction.
 There may sometimes be localized ‘pouches’ which accumulate the stool and cause obstruction (rectoceles).

 Secondary to other diseases

 Constipation can be one of the manifestations of several body diseases, therefore, it is wise to enquire or look for symptoms of these conditions and treat the primary cause along with managing constipation per se.
-These include Metabolic conditions like Diabetes, Thyroid disorders, Imbalances in calcium, magnesium or potassium levels, increase in blood urea due to liver disorders, Neurological conditions like Parkinson’s, Multiple sclerosis or post-stroke, and in heavy metal poisoning (can be from seafood, occupational/industrial).
+These include metabolic conditions like diabetes, thyroid disorders, imbalances in calcium, magnesium or potassium levels, increase in blood urea due to liver disorders, neurological conditions like Parkinson’s, multiple sclerosis or post-stroke, and in heavy metal poisoning (like from seafood, occupational/industrial).